-2. For State employees, the Special Experience is interpreted at the level of Education Bureau Chief.
+For state employees this experience is interpreted at the level of an Education Bureau Chief.

-2. An advanced degree and six (6) years of managerial experience in the oversight of the development or administration of an educational bureau, system, operation, school or service may substitute for the General Experience and the Special Experience.
+An advanced degree and six (6) years of managerial experience in the oversight of the development or administration of an educational bureau, system, operation, school or service may substitute for the General and Special Experience.

 Incumbents in this class may be required to possess an appropriate certificate issued by the State Board of Education.